 2) Effective Link building: Find your customers where they live.

 We’re sorry to disappoint, but you can’t write five blog posts and sit back and wait for the customers to roll in.
 You’re going to need to build external links — links from other websites that link back to your website.
 This practice greatly improves your website’s ability to rank higher in the search.
-However, if you’re focusing on quantity over quality in an attempt to win over Google’s algorithm, you’ll be sorely disappointed.
+However, if you’re focusing on quantity over quality in an attempt to win over Google’s algorithm, this will surely disappoint you.
 Link building isn’t a numbers game anymore.
 The focus should always be quality.

 - Be selective about guest blog posts.